-- IT 100 (1) Introduction to Industrial Technology.
-A survey of the technology field as it relates to the academic background and opportunities for industrial technology graduates. - IT 300 (3) Internship/Industrial Experience.
+IT 100 (1) Introduction to Industrial Technology.
+A survey of the technology field as it relates to the academic background and opportunities for industrial technology graduates.

+IT 300 (3) Internship/Industrial Experience.
 Prerequisite: Junior standing or approval of academic advisor.
-This course provides a supervised practical work experience with an approved industrial enterprise, coordinated by employer, faculty, and student. - IT 490 (3) Capstone Course.
+This course provides a supervised practical work experience with an approved industrial enterprise, coordinated by employer, faculty, and student.

+IT 490 (3) Capstone Course.
 Prerequisite: Senior standing.
-This course is designed to give student experience in real work applications through project in business and industry that will encompass all the different subject areas covered in an area related to the student's concentration. - ITC 400 (3) Technical Seminar.
+This course is designed to give student experience in real work applications through project in business and industry that will encompass all the different subject areas covered in an area related to the student's concentration.

+ITC 400 (3) Technical Seminar.
 Prerequisite: Senior standing.
 An inter-departmental course where application of technical and occupational skills and knowledge are emphasized.

-Experience in using a variety of techniques at various levels and areas of supervision both on and off campus. - ITD 114 (3) Computer-Aided Drafting.
+- Experience in using a variety of techniques at various levels and areas of supervision both on and off campus. - ITD 114 (3) Computer-Aided Drafting.
 The fundamentals of planning and drawing, orthographic projections, graphical and technical analysis, visualization, delineation, and communication of special problems.
 Computer-aided drafting (CAD) will be used as a tool to solve the various problems. - ITD 316 (3) Electrical and Electronic Design.
 Prerequisite: ITD 114.
 A study of the types of electrical and electronic drawings and their uses.
 Topics include building, wiring diagrams, electronics wiring diagrams, pictorial drawings, graphs and charts. - ITE 111 (3) Basic Electronics.
 Prerequisite: MATH 111.
 An introductory study of laws, theorems, concepts, and principles of electricity and electronics. - ITEL 111 (1) Freshman Lab I. A laboratory course which covers the basic electric quantities, Ohms law, power, resistors, series and parallel circuits, current and voltage divider, voltage and current sources, power measurement, internal resistance, and maximum power transfer. - ITE 112 (3) Intermediate Electronics.
 Prerequisite: ITE 111.
 A study of DC/AC current, resistance, magnetism, inductance, capacitance, transformers, etc. - ITEL 112 (1) Intermediate Electronics Lab.
 Prerequisite: ITEL 111.
 A laboratory course which covers network analysis, measurement of DC and AC current and voltage, power in AC circuits, resonance, RL circuits, RC circuits, and RLC circuits. - ITE 221 (3) Device and Circuits.
 Prerequisite: ITE 111 & 112.
 Current flow in doped semiconductors, PN junctions, bipolar junction transistors, and single staffed amplifiers.
 Emphasis is placed on current control with PN Junction, and on recognition of and characteristic of the three basic amplifier configurations. - ITEL 221 (1) Device and Circuits Lab.
 Prerequisite: ITE 111 & 112.
-A laboratory course which studies oscilloscope operation, oscilloscope voltage calibration and frequency measurements, characteristics of an inductance, characteristics of a series RC circuits, RC time constants, characteristics of a capacitor, characteristics of a series RLC circuit, RF signal generator, parallel resonant circuit, diodes, and characteristics of amplifiers.
+A laboratory course which studies oscilloscope operation, oscilloscope voltage calibration and frequency measurements, characteristics of an inductance, characteristics of a series RC circuits, RC time constants, characteristics of a capacitor, characteristics of a series RLC circuit, RF signal generator, parallel resonant circuit, diodes, and characteristics of amplifiers. - ITE 338 (3) Digital Logic.
+Prerequisite: ITE 111 & 112.
+A study of number systems, logic gates, Boolean algebra, Kamaugh map, combinational circuits and sequential circuits, flip flops, counters, etc. - ITEL 338 (1) Digital Logic Lab.
+Prerequisite: ITE 111 & 112.
+A laboratory course which covers logic gates, integrated circuit, half-adder circuit, full-adder circuit, and Kamaugh map.